gayaneghazaryan-dot/svd-image-analysis/paper.md

 ---
 title: "SVDlab: A Reproducible Toolkit for SVD-based Image Compression, Denoising, and PCA with Adaptive Rank Selection"

 authors:
   - name: Gayane Ghazaryan
     affiliation: 1
+  - name: Artashes Ghazaryan
+    affiliation: 2

 affiliations:
-  - name: Yerevan State University, Department of Mathematics and Mechanics
+  - name: Institute of Physics, Yerevan State University, Armenia
     index: 1
+  - name: Provectus Research
+    index: 2

-date: 2025-10-08
+date: 2025-10-11
 bibliography: paper.bib
 link-citations: true

+tags:
+  - Singular Value Decomposition
+  - Image Compression
+  - Denoising
+  - Principal Component Analysis
+  - Reproducibility
+  - Python
 ---

 # Summary

-**SVDlab** is an open-source Python toolkit that operationalizes the **Singular Value Decomposition (SVD)** for three canonical tasks—image compression, image denoising, and principal component analysis (PCA)—using a task-agnostic **adaptive rank-selection** rule.
+**SVDlab** is an open-source Python toolkit that demonstrates how the **Singular Value Decomposition (SVD)** can be applied in three classical yet powerful contexts: **image compression**, **image denoising**, and **principal component analysis (PCA)**.
+It is designed for readers who want a small, reliable toolkit that connects the theory of SVD with practical, reproducible workflows.

-The adaptive policy combines a cumulative-energy threshold with elbow detection (Kneedle algorithm) to select a stable truncation rank
+The central practical question is *how many* singular values to keep.
+SVDlab provides an adaptive rank-selection rule that automatically balances reconstruction quality and efficiency.
+The strategy combines a cumulative-energy threshold with elbow detection (Kneedle), choosing
-$k^* = \max(k_\tau, k_e)$, balancing reconstruction fidelity and over-truncation [@satopaa2011kneedle; @eckart1936approximation; @jolliffe2016pca].
+$k^* = \max(k_\tau, k_e)$ — a simple default that avoids under-selection and keeps results stable across datasets [@satopaa2011kneedle; @eckart1936approximation; @jolliffe2002pca].

-The toolkit standardizes datasets, metrics (PSNR, SSIM, energy retention, runtime), and figure/table generation, ensuring that all results are **reproducible** from four one-line commands.
-Benchmarks against eigenvalue decomposition (EVD) and pivoted thin QR clarify accuracy–speed trade-offs, showing that adaptive rank selection improves reproducibility and consistency across noise levels and hardware backends [@gu1996efficient; @wang2004ssim].
+All results can be **reproduced** from four one-line commands.
+The toolkit generates standardized outputs — figures, tables, and metrics such as PSNR, SSIM, energy retention, and runtime — and records metadata so that every artifact can be traced back to its code, parameters, and versions.
+Benchmarks against eigenvalue decomposition (EVD) and pivoted thin QR show how adaptive rank selection improves reproducibility and consistency across noise levels and hardware backends [@gu1996efficient; @wang2004ssim].

 # Statement of Need

-Although SVD is central to modern data analysis and imaging [@golub2013matrix; @andrews1976svd], rank selection—the choice of how many singular values to retain—remains inconsistent across studies and implementations.
-This variability undermines reproducibility and comparability in applications such as image compression, denoising, and PCA [@jolliffe2016pca].
+Although SVD is central to modern data analysis and imaging [@golub2013matrix; @andrews1976svd], choosing how many singular values to keep — *rank selection* — remains inconsistent across studies and implementations.
+This makes results difficult to reproduce and compare, especially in image processing and dimensionality reduction [@jolliffe2002pca].

-The research community increasingly expects computational work to follow FAIR and reproducible-research practices [@wilkinson2016fair; @stodden2016enhancing], yet turnkey toolkits that unify preprocessing, rank selection, and artifact generation across tasks are still rare.
+At the same time, reproducibility has become a core value in computational research, reflected in the **FAIR** principles [@wilkinson2016fair] and broader calls for transparent scientific software [@stodden2016enhancing].
+Yet practical tools that integrate preprocessing, adaptive rank selection, and reproducible artifact generation across multiple tasks are still uncommon.

-**SVDlab** addresses this gap by providing a single, reproducible framework that:
+**SVDlab** addresses this need by providing a single, reproducible framework that:

-- Unifies preprocessing, adaptive rank selection, and evaluation across multiple tasks.
+- Unifies preprocessing, adaptive rank selection, and evaluation across different tasks.
-- Implements a principled adaptive rule combining cumulative-energy and elbow criteria [@satopaa2011kneedle].
+- Implements a principled adaptive rule that combines cumulative-energy and elbow criteria [@satopaa2011kneedle].
-- Generates publication-ready artifacts (figures, tables, CSV/LaTeX outputs) with recorded metadata.
+- Generates publication-ready artifacts (figures, tables, CSV/LaTeX outputs) with complete metadata.
-- Enables one-command reproducibility and deterministic results through fixed seeds and version-pinned dependencies.
+- Ensures one-command reproducibility through fixed random seeds and version-pinned dependencies.

-The toolkit benefits researchers and educators seeking transparent, auditable SVD experiments that bridge mathematical theory and computational practice.
-It also supports systematic benchmarking of matrix factorizations (SVD, EVD, QR) and serves as a lightweight foundation for reproducible teaching laboratories and algorithmic research.
+The toolkit supports both researchers and educators who seek transparent and auditable SVD experiments that bridge mathematical theory with computational practice.
+It also offers a flexible foundation for reproducible teaching laboratories and algorithmic research.

 # Novelty and Relation to Prior Work

-Many libraries expose SVD/PCA primitives or demonstrate task-specific uses (e.g., for compression or denoising), but **SVDlab** contributes:
+Many existing libraries provide SVD or PCA functions, and some illustrate their use for specific tasks such as compression or denoising. **SVDlab**, however, contributes in several distinctive ways:

-1. **Cross-task standardization** – a single interface for compression, denoising, and PCA with consistent preprocessing, metrics, and outputs, facilitating like-for-like comparisons.
+1. **Cross-task standardization** — a single interface for compression, denoising, and PCA, ensuring consistent preprocessing, metrics, and outputs.
+Storage is reported with a simple parameter-count proxy \(mk + nk + k\) for \(U_k,\Sigma_k,V_k\), enabling like-for-like comparisons across methods and ranks.
-2. **Adaptive, task-agnostic rank selection** – a hybrid cumulative-energy + elbow policy yielding stable $k^*$ across tasks and datasets [@satopaa2011kneedle], grounded in classical low-rank approximation theory [@eckart1936approximation].
+2. **Adaptive, task-agnostic rank selection** — a hybrid cumulative-energy plus elbow-based rule that yields stable $k^*$ across datasets and domains [@satopaa2011kneedle], grounded in the classical theory of low-rank approximation [@eckart1936approximation].
-3. **Reproducible artifacts by design** – all figures and tables regenerate from four commands with fixed seeds and pinned dependencies, aligning with modern reproducibility guidance [@wilkinson2016fair; @stodden2016enhancing].
+3. **Reproducible artifacts by design** — all figures and tables are generated deterministically from four commands, aligning with current best practices in reproducible computational research [@wilkinson2016fair; @stodden2016enhancing].
-4. **Methodological breadth** – side-by-side SVD/EVD/QR comparisons under identical conditions, with rank-revealing QR included as a baseline [@gu1996efficient] and standardized quality metrics (PSNR, SSIM) [@wang2004ssim].
+4. **Methodological breadth** — standardized benchmarking of SVD, EVD, and QR factorizations under identical conditions, using widely accepted image-quality metrics (PSNR and SSIM) [@gu1996efficient; @wang2004ssim].

-This design advances both research and education by integrating mathematical theory, numerical practice, and reproducible workflows into one coherent toolkit.
+By combining these elements, **SVDlab** turns theoretical linear algebra concepts into a coherent, hands-on toolkit that is equally suitable for research, teaching, and reproducible experimentation.

 # Features

-- Adaptive rank selection combining cumulative-energy thresholds with Kneedle-based elbow detection [@satopaa2011kneedle].
+- Adaptive rank selection that merges cumulative-energy and Kneedle-based elbow detection [@satopaa2011kneedle].
-- Four unified scripts for image compression, denoising, PCA, and benchmarking.
+- Four ready-to-use Python scripts covering image compression, denoising, PCA, and benchmarking.
-- Reproducibility by design: fixed random seeds, pinned dependencies, and CPU determinism.
+- Deterministic results guaranteed by fixed random seeds and pinned dependencies.
-- Metrics and outputs: PSNR, SSIM [@wang2004ssim], energy retention, runtime, with automatic PDF/CSV/LaTeX generation.
+- Automatic export of results as PDF, CSV, and LaTeX tables.
-- Cross-platform (Linux, macOS, Windows; Python ≥ 3.10).
+- Cross-platform support (Linux, macOS, Windows; Python ≥ 3.10).
-- Lightweight execution: each task reproduces all paper figures and tables via a single command.
+- Lightweight execution: all figures and tables from this paper can be generated with four simple commands.
+- Sensible defaults and graceful fallbacks — e.g., \(\tau\approx 0.995\) for high-fidelity compression and \(\tau\in[0.95,0.99]\) for denoising; if elbow detection is inconclusive, the energy rule is used.
+- PCA parity — cumulative energy \(\eta_k\) coincides with explained variance for mean-centered data, so the same policy selects the number of components.

+**Adaptive rank selection (concise):**
+1) Compute singular values \(\{\sigma_i\}\) and cumulative energy \(\eta_k=\sum_{i\le k}\sigma_i^2/\sum_{i}\sigma_i^2\).
+2) Threshold rule: \(k_\tau=\min\{k:\eta_k\ge\tau\}\).
+3) Elbow rule: apply Kneedle to the cumulative curve to get \(k_e\).
+4) Default: \(k^*=\max(k_\tau,k_e)\).
+(Aggressive option: \(\min(k_\tau,k_e)\).)
+5) Fallbacks: if no elbow is detected, use \(k_\tau\); clip \(k\) to \([1,r]\).

 # Example Usage